 The Company may be required, from time to time, to measure certain assets and liabilities at fair value on a nonrecurring basis such as when there is evidence of impairment.
-Assets measured at fair value on a nonrecurring basis are included in the table below:
+Assets measured at fair value on a nonrecurring basis are included in the table below.
+(Amounts in Thousands of Dollars):

-Fair Value Measurements as of December 31, 2012 Using: Quoted Prices in Active Markets for Identical Assets Fair Value (Level 1) Active MarketsOtherfor IdenticalObservableAssetsInputs Active Markets Other for Identical Observable Assets Inputs Significant e Unobservable Inputs Impaired loans \$ 2,696 \$- \$ - \$ 2,696 Other real estate owned \$ 110 \$- \$ - \$ 110 Fair Value Measurements as of December 31, 2011 Using: Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3) Impaired loans \$ 3,676 \$ - \$ - \$ 3,676 Other real estate owned \$ 220 \$ - \$ - \$ 220
+Fair Value Measurements as of December 31, 2015 Using: Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Impaired loans \$ 2,615 \$- \$ - \$ 2,615 Fair Value Measurements as of December 31, 2014 Using: Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Impaired loans \$ 3,764 \$ - \$ - \$ 3,764